winterthediplomat/hrm-compiler/README.md

 ## Run tests

 Use `pytest`, it will find all the tests.
-I started writing it without tests, but now it'll be more test-driven.
+I don't have end-to-end tests (from source language to target language) though.

 ## Examples

 There is no formal doc about the accepted grammar (check _parser.py_), but you can find some examples in the `examples` folder.

-* script.hrm: solve the problem #9 (multiply by 8)
-* script10.hrm : solve the problem #10 (multiply by 40)
+## Source code location

+The version hosted on [github](https://github.com/alfateam123/hrm-compiler) is a mirror of the version hosted on the self-hosted version at [wintermade.it/code/winterthediplomat/HRM-compiler](https://wintermade.it/code/winterthediplomat/HRM-compiler).